rjshap/AutoSharesAPI/user-guide/etna-trader-mobile/quotes-view/trade-view/README.md

 ---
-description: Learn how to place a trade in ETNA Trader for iOS
+description: Learn how to place a trade in AutoShares for iOS
 ---

 # Trade View

 ### Introduction

-ETNA Trader Mobile offers full-fledged functionality for trading, enabling traders to open positions in both stocks and options.
+AutoShares Mobile offers full-fledged functionality for trading, enabling traders to open positions in both stocks and options.
 Whether a trader wants to open a long, short, or buy-to-cover position, they can do so by tapping on the **Trade** button in the top-right corner.

 ![](<../../../../.gitbook/assets/img\_ff96693f5a2f-1\_iphonexspacegrey\_portrait (1).png>)